WebOrigami/docs/content/language/expressions.md

 ### Spread operator

-You can use `...` three periods to merge arrays and objects.
+You can use `...` three periods to merge arrays and objects, or to incorporate an array of items into a set of function arguments.

 ```console
 $ ori data1.yaml